UPDATE: For the Scrivener 2.x templates post, click here.

 - Enter your Project Name and you’re done.

-For more information, check out the Scrivener help, or the online support page.
+Need more help?
+Sign up for an online class, check out Scrivener For Dummies, read more Scrivener articles, or ask me about private training.
 And, I’d love to hear suggestions for future Tech Tuesday posts.
 Write on!